 The Medway is full of remote areas that have litter accumulating on them.
 Following a litter pick on a number of islands in September 2019, between visiting birds in the estuary, with permission from Natural England and the landowners a large, surprising amount of litter was collected.

-Living River Foundation will routinely monitor the accumulation over the year of the litter, starting on the Medway during its other survey works or specific appraisal trips to map out where the litter is in the estuary.
-Following sites being identified and the land owners permission we will set the Litter Critters to work.
+We will routinely record the litter we collect in order to monitor the accumulation over the year of the litter, starting on the Medway during its other survey works or specific appraisal trips to map out where the litter is in the estuary.
+If we are out on the estuary with other activities we note where areas are and identifying safe access with the land owners permission we set our Litter Critters to work.

 You can help!